dyalog-training/2022-SA2/README.md

 Prior to the workshop (to be conducted on 9 October 2022), materials will be added and updated.
 We hope to have everything in place by the end of September, but there is always the possibility of last minute updates.

-After the workshop, the presentation materials (PowerPoint, etc.) will be uploaded.

 ## Pre-requisites